Climate Change: beyond the 'consensus'

 Panel: Climate Change and the perils of Net Zero

-• Samuel Furfari, Professor of energy geopolitics and energy politics, Free University of Brussels
+• Samuel Furfari, professor of energy geopolitics and energy politics, Free University Brussels; former senior official of DG Energy at the European Commission

 • Barbara Kolm, founder, Free Market Road Show; director, Austrian Economics Center; president, Hayek Institute and Professor of Austrian Economics, University of Donja Gorica, Montenegro

-• Jacob Reynolds, Head of Policy, MCC Brussels
+• Chair: Jacob Reynolds, Head of Policy, MCC Brussels

 The Net Zero objective has become a key driver of EU policies such as the much vaunted and highly controversial EU Green Deal.
 As both proponents and critics agree: the Green Deal implies both a major centralisation of power away from nation states and a transformation of the way people live.